 - Dig in!

-Here is my feedback on the Konjac Seaweed Noddles.
+Here is my feedback on the Konjac Seaweed Noodles.
 The noodle didn’t have much of a taste on its own and needed a curry to eat with.
 It also smells fishy, because of the seaweed but thankfully, it’s vegan.
 My husband won’t go anywhere near if the food smells of fish so I had to try the noodles by myself.

 Konjac Seaweed Noodle with Curry